igordejanovic/parglare/docs/grammar_language.md

         sections: section sections | section;

     which will give you similar result but the resulting tree will be different.
-    Notice the recursive reference is now at the and of the first production.
+    Notice the recursive reference is now at the end of the first production.
     Previous example will reduce sections early and than add another section to it, thus the tree will be expanding to the left.
 The example in this note will collect all the sections and than start reducing from the end, thus building a